turbot/steampipe-plugin-digitalocean/docs/index.md

 $
 ```

+### Credentials

+Needs Content

 ### Scope

 A DigitalOcean connection is scoped to a single DigitalOcean account, with a single set of credentials.

-## Connection Configuration
+### Connection Configuration

-Connection configurations are defined using HCL in one or more Steampipe config files.
+Connection configuration is defined using HCL in one or more Steampipe config files.
 Steampipe will load ALL configuration files from `~/.steampipe/config` that have a `.spc` extension.
 A config file may contain multiple connections.

-Installing the latest digitalocean plugin will create a connection file (`~/.steampipe/config/digitalocean.spc`) with a single connection named `digitalocean`.
+Installing the latest DigitalOcean plugin will create a connection file (`~/.steampipe/config/digitalocean.spc`) with a single connection named `digitalocean`.
 You must modify this connection to include your Personal Access Token for DigitalOcean account.

 ```hcl
 connection "digitalocean" {